vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 Next, select the type of UMI count matrix with the `sctk_data_type` parameter.
 Valid options are either `cell` or `droplet`, depending on the type of input count matrix.

+* `droplet`<br/>
-- `droplet`: The UMI count matrix contains empty droplets.
+The UMI count matrix contains empty droplets.
 These empty droplets will be removed (cell calling) before further processing.
+* `cell`<br/>
-- `cell`: The UMI count matrix does not contain empty droplets but has not been processed yet.
+The UMI count matrix does not contain empty droplets but has not been processed yet.

 We do not perform any gene/cell level filtering, except for empty droplets that are considered ambient RNA.